SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_adc/readme.md

 ### Pin Configuration

 - Here mentioned pin numbers for BRD4338a (B0 2.0v boards), if user want to use different radio board, refer to board specific user guide.
+- The GPIO and ULP GPIO pins listed below are capable of supporting ULP ADC capability.
+- The below mentioned channels can be re-configured to any ADC supported pins.

   | CHANNEL | PIN TO ADCP | PIN TO ADCN |
   | --- | --- | --- |